 If nothing else, social can represent a sizable traffic source if granted you are tracking your social traffic via Google Analytics.
 Do not neglect social media as a content distribution channel.
-Popular content that scores hundreds of likes and shares can drive serious referral traffic to your site, particularly when you optimize your social scheduling.
+Popular content that scores hundreds of likes and shares can drive serious referral traffic to your site.
+Particularly when you optimise your social scheduling.

-That being said, research reinforces that Gen Z is shaking up marketing by responding less and less to traditional advertising.
-Given that younger customers are growing up alongside social media, brands must adapt beyond in your face ads and commercials.
+That being said, research reinforces that Gen Z is shaking up marketing.
+They are doing this by responding less and less to traditional advertising.
+Younger customers are growing up alongside social media.
+Given that, brands must adapt beyond in your face ads and commercials.

 Right now, Instagram is the place to be to reach those younger customers.
 According to recent social media demographics, the vast majority of users on Instagram are under the age of 30.
 As younger consumers hop between platforms, brands should likewise expect to experiment with new ad channels.

-The popularity of user-generated content, stories and influencers highlights the sort of authentic, experience-focused advertising that continually appeals to the younger crowd.
+The popularity of user-generated content, stories and influencers highlights the sort of authentic, experience-focused advertising.
+Advertising that continually appeals to the younger crowd.

-Businesses today rightfully want to reveal and show off their human side.
-Many brands have benefitted from dropping the act and getting personal with customers on social media.
-MoonPie is one of the most popular examples, adopting a snarky, meme-heavy social presence that feels like it is run by a teenager.
+Businesses today want to show off their human side.
+Many brands have benefitted from dropping the act.
+In addition, getting personal with customers on social media.
+MoonPie is one of the most popular examples.
+They adopted a snarky, meme-heavy social media.
+One that feels like it is run by a teen.
 Although this type of approach to social is not for every brand.
-It is definitely not what most customers would expect and therefore drives engagement.
+It is not what most customers would expect.
+As a result, it drives engagement.

-Some brands manage to humanize themselves through philanthropy and activism.
-In a day and age where half of consumers want to view brands take a stand on social and political issues, brands like Ben & Jerry’s do a particularly brilliant job of highlighting their human side.
-Simply showing off your colleagues and coworkers is an easy way to put a face to your brand.
+Some brands humanise themselves by showing they care about real world issues.
+In a day and age where half of consumers want to view brands take a stand on social and political issues.
+Brands like Ben & Jerry’s do a great job of highlighting their human side.
+Showing off your staff is an easy way to put a face to your brand.

-Lastly, one of the key benefits from social media marketing is more leads, plain and simple.
-There are billions of people already active on social media and there is zero chance your audience isn’t already there.
-Whether through paid ads or content promotion, you can reel in more top-of-the-funnel leads.
+Lastly, one of the key benefits of social media for business is you can get more leads, plain and simple.
+There are billions of people already active on social media.
+In addition, there is zero chance your fans are not already there.
+Social media allows you to reel in more top-of-the-funnel leads.
 You can do this by making your fans aware of your brand.

-77% of Pinterest users discover new brands and make purchases based on what they view on the platform.
-Having a social media presence which introduces people to what you are selling represents yet another way to score more sales.
-Even if these leads do not make purchases directly through social.
-However, you have made them aware of your brand and this can lead them on the path to becoming a full-fledged buyers down the line.
+77% of Pinterest users discover new brands.
+In addition, they make purchases based on what they view on the platform.
+Social media means that you can introduce your fans to what you are selling.
+In turn, you can score more sales.
+These leads may not make purchases directly through social.
+However, you have made them aware of your brand and this can lead them on the path.
+The path to buying from you down the line and becoming an advocate.